CHANGE OF VENUE

 Friday, July 31

 Don't miss out on the highly praised and exhilarating Symphony Gala featuring the acclaimed Hudson Valley Philharmonic with Vladimir Feltsman conducting!
-One special evening includes a performance by the 2015 Jacob Flier Piano Competition winner, Mahler's Adagietto from Symphony No. 5, and Brahms' Symphony No. 4 to finish off the program.
+One special evening includes Mahler's Adagietto from Symphony No. 5, and Brahms' Symphony No. 4 to finish off the program.
+The concert will include a performance by Ryo Kaneko (20 yrs, Japan/USA), the 2015 Jacob Flier Piano Competition winner.

 Studley Theatre is handicap accessible.